jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 ADD EXAMPLE AND CODE SNIPPETS FOR THE DIFFERENT OPTIONS

 # Model fitting and crossvalidation
 Details of the different optimization routines that maximize the likelihood can be found in section on Mathematical and Algorithmic details.
-Currently, the toolbox is using `pcm_minimize` (conjugate gradient descent), as it provides a universal solution for all model types.
-However, Newton-Raphson (especially when exploiting special forms) can be substantially faster in some cases.
+Currently, the toolbox is using `minimize` (conjugate gradient descent), as it provides a universal and stable solution for all model types.
+However, Newton-Raphson can be substantially faster in cases in which there are relatively few free parameters.
+The optimisation routine can be set for each model seperately .
 Future versions will select the optimisation of adaptively.

 The following routines are wrapper functions around the actual optimisation routines that fit models to individual or group data.
 Noise and (possibly) scale paramaters are added to the fit for each subject.
 To compare models of different complexity, 2 types of crossvalidation are implemented.